Details Publications

 External organisation(s)

-Universität Leipzig, Karl-Franzens-Universität Graz, Wroclaw University of Economics and Business, University of Groningen, University of Pisa
+Universität Leipzig, Karl-Franzens-Universität Graz, University of Wrocław, University of Groningen, University of Pisa

 Journal